smithy-lang/smithy-rs/design/src/rfcs/rfc0037_retry_classifier_customization.md

 4. `AwsErrorCodeClassifier`
 5. *(lowest priority)* `HttpStatusCodeClassifier`

 The priority order of the default classifiers is not configurable.
 However, it's possible to wrap a default classifier in a newtype and set your desired priority when implementing the `ClassifyRetry` trait, delegating the `classify_retry` and `name` fields to the inner classifier.

 #### Disable default classifiers

 Disabling the default classifiers is possible, but not easy.
 They are set at different points during config and operation construction, and must be unset at each of those places.
-A far simpler solution is to implement your own classifier that either:
+A far simpler solution is to implement your own classifier that has the highest priority.

- - Has the highest priority.
-All default classifiers will always respect the action of a higher-priority classifier.
- - Has the lowest priority and disregards the action of all other classifiers.

 Still, if completely removing the other classifiers is desired, use the `set_retry_classifiers` method on the config to replace the config-level defaults and then set a config override on the operation that does the same.

 ## How to actually implement this RFC

 In order to implement this feature, we must:
 - Update the current retry classification system so that individual classifiers as well as collections of classifiers can be easily composed together.
 - Create two new configuration mechanisms for users that allow them to customize retry classification at the service level and at the operation level.
 - Update retry classifiers so that they may 'short-circuit' the chain, ending retry classification immediately.

 ### The `RetryClassifier` trait